wcarmon/docs/web/websockets.md

 # Key points
-1. WebSockets start the handshake via HTTP, then use TCP thereafter.
+1. WebSockets start the [handshake](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#the_websocket_handshake) via HTTP, then use TCP thereafter.
-1. WebSockets are [well supported](https://caniuse.com/websockets) in modern browsers
+1. WebSockets are [well supported](https://caniuse.com/websockets) in modern browsers and server technologies
-1. WebSockets are probably the best way (2024) to push unsolicited data to browser from a server
+1. WebSockets are probably the best way (2025) to push unsolicited data to browser from a server
 1. WebSockets are only useful when one side is the browser
     - otherwise, just use [gRPC](https://grpc.io/)
 1. WebSockets can be CPU/IO taxing and therefore drain a mobile device's battery